project-hatohol/HAPI-2.0-Specification/en/README.md

 ### updateMonitoringServerInfo(notification)

- This procedure is sent from Hatohol server when updated monitoring server information.
-At that time, should update each monitoring server information to restart HAP.
+This procedure is sent from Hatohol server when monitoring server information is updated.
+At that time, HAP should update each monitoring server information by restarting itself.
+This is standard behavior.

 ***params***

-params content is same as the result object of [getMonitoringServerInfo](#user-content-getmonitoringserverinfomethod).
+params content is identical to the result object of [getMonitoringServerInfo](#user-content-getmonitoringserverinfomethod).

 ```json
 {